strongs20/MartianFrostML/README.md

 performance.
 These metrics will be discussed later in this report.

 # Contents
-- **context_confidence_cnn.ipynb**: The Jupyter Notebook for the multilabel CNN from scratch.
+- **multilabel_cnn.ipynb**: The Jupyter Notebook for the multilabel CNN from scratch.
-- **inception_fine_tune.ipynb**: The Jupyter Notebook for fine tuning InceptionV3 to make a purely binary predictor (frost/background)
+- **binary_fine_tune.ipynb**: The Jupyter Notebook for fine tuning to make a purely binary predictor (frost/background)
-- **vgg16.ipynb**: The Jupyter Notebook for fine tuning VGG16 to make a multilabel classification model to predict frost contexts.
+- **multilabel_fine_tune.ipynb**: The Jupyter Notebook for fine tuning to make a multilabel classification model to predict frost contexts.
 - **train/val/text_source_images.txt** The suggested splits to prevent data leakage.
 - **SUDS...Labeling_Guide.pdf** A provided PDF on how the images were labelled.